-Rev./Dr. John Witherspoon (1791 - 25 Sep 1853) was the son of Dr. John Witherspoon, one-time president of Princeton University and signer of the Declaration of Independence, who grew up on the New Jersey estate of his father, called Tusculum, 1.5 miles north of Princeton, NJ.
+Rev./Dr. John Witherspoon (1791 - 25 Sep 1853) was the grandson of Dr. John Witherspoon, one-time president of Princeton University and signer of the Declaration of Independence, whose estate was called Tusculum, 1.5 miles north of Princeton, New Jersey.

-After his father died when John Jr. was young, he was placed under the guardianship of Frederick Nash, of Hillsborough, NC - his half-brother (John's mother had been the wife of both Abner Nash and John Witherspoon Sr.)
+After his father David died when John was young, John was placed under the guardianship of Frederick Nash, of Hillsborough, NC - his half-brother (John's mother had been the wife of both Abner Nash and John Witherspoon Sr.)

-Sometime in the early 1820s, John Jr. purchased two tracts of land south of the town of Hillsborough, NC from Frederick, where he built his own "comfortable Piedmont farmhouse and [...] cluster of necessary outbuildings."
-He called the farm Tusculum in remembrance of the New Jersey estate where he lived as a young boy.
+Sometime in the early 1820s, John purchased two tracts of land south of the town of Hillsborough, NC from Frederick, where he built his own "comfortable Piedmont farmhouse and [...] cluster of necessary outbuildings."
+He called the farm Tusculum in remembrance of the New Jersey estate where he spent time as a young boy.

 Per Mary Engstrom, this farm was located "about where the state prison farm stands today ."
 It burned in 1827, but was "promptly rebuilt"